 So the content of our faith changes us and the Spirit enters us and makes us new so that we are no longer slaves to our fleshly, sinful desires.
 True Christians will not go around murdering people and then throw up token "forgive me" prayers.
 Such behavior actually demonstrates one is a false Christian who does not, indeed, truly believe in God or have eternal life.

 We noted above that Jesus forgave the repentant crowds who put Him to death, but we should also note that Judas was not forgiven.
 He felt bad after he betrayed Christ.
 He was sorry.
 He tried to give the money back to those who bought his betrayal.
 He felt so guilty about it that it drove him to suicide.
 He was sorry, he was ashamed, he felt his guilt, but he was not repentant.
 Repentance is more than an apology.
 It's more than feeling bad.
 It's more than wishing you could take it back.
 It's nothing less than a true turning which is brought about only through true, saving faith.
 Judas' suicide was not a turning from sin.
 It was an attempt to escape the weight of his sin with another sin.

 So, while many who put Christ to death and repented were forgiven, Judas did not truly repent and was not forgiven.
 How much less will one be forgiven who abuses the name of Jesus to justify feeling no shame at all?
 This is a powerful picture of a true and a false faith in Christ.
 A true faith in Christ covers any sin.
 A false faith in Christ is simply another sin.
-So, while even murder can be forgiven of the person who comes to Christ in true faith and repentance, the person who attempts to use Jesus as an escape hatch to get away with their sin will not have eternal life.
+So, while even murder can be forgiven if the person comes to Christ in true faith and repentance, the person who attempts to use Jesus as an escape hatch to get away with their sin will not have eternal life.
 They heap only further judgment upon themselves.